UW crest

 Events

-Several special campus events and activities are planned April 3–15.
-These events bring the campus, community, and guests together to celebrate the university, its traditions, and people.
+Several special campus events and activities were scheduled April 3–15.
+These events brought the campus, community, and guests together to celebrate the university, its traditions, and people.

 • Apr 3 Mon